 - Heat the remaining olive oil and butter over medium heat in the nonstick sauté pan.
 Divide the crab mixture into equal parts to form 4 cakes, squeeze firmly to form a solid cake.

 - Place the cakes carefully in the hot oil.
 Cook for about 3 minutes per side until golden brown.
-We suggest covering your pan so they cook through.
+Cover your pan so they cook through.
 Lift an edge after three minutes.
 They should be browned and hold together well.

-- Remove from the pan with a spatula and plate.
-Pour any remaining hot butter/oil sauce over the cakes once plated.
-Serve hot with remoulade sauce on top or on the side.
+- Remove from the pan gently, and plate.
+Pour any remaining hot butter/oil sauce over the cakes.
+Serve hot with remoulade sauce.